microsoft/TypeAgent/ts/README.md

 **TypeAgent** is **sample code** that explores architectures for building _interactive agents_ with _natural language interfaces_ using [TypeChat](https://github.com/microsoft/typechat).

-This directory contains Typescript implemented packages and main entry point for **TypeAgent**.
+This directory contains Typescript packages and main entry point for **TypeAgent**.
 For more details about the project, please review the TypeAgent [ReadMe](./../README.md).

 ## Build